 Being an old army guy, my bravado surged and I briefly (okay…maybe more than briefly) fantasized about gearing up and heading over to help fight the enemy that is brutally cutting a swath through the Middle East.
 After all I’m great with a rifle, okay with a pistol and have been trained (and have trained) among some of the finest fighters on the planet–the US Army.
 In my late teens, I started my military career as a combat engineer.
 I learned how to and then taught the use of explosives, fighting tactics, navigation, communications, mountaineering, etc, etc.

-I was in a line unit of a Sapper battalion (Charlie Company) and then a battalion operations specialist (a fancy name for an assistant to an assistant in the battalion training section–training in peacetime/operations in wartime).
-And then moved my expertise to the field artillery, where I trained further in being a trainer.
+I was in a line unit of a Sapper battalion (Charlie Company) and then a battalion operations specialist (a fancy name for a grunt in the battalion Ops section).
+And then moved my expertise to the field artillery.

 I was arguably a poor soldier.
 “Shut up and sit down” always rubbed me the wrong way and I wasn’t shy about letting that be known.
 I had a semi permanent chip on my shoulder and it was only my skill at making things happen magically/mysteriously when no one else would or could that kept me out of trouble most of the time.
 Ironically, several of the officers I frustrated with my pigheaded and insubordinate attitude, are now good friends of mine…go figure.